maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Variables are named references to a location in computer memory holding data.
 They are a key part of any programming language.
 In most BASIC dialects, the name can be one or two characters, the first being A to Z and the optional second character A to Z or 0 to 9.
 This is the case for Microsoft-derived BASICs, and is the standard followed by RetroBASIC.
 Some dialects allow only one character, and some allow one character and a digit, not two letters.
 As RetroBASIC allows any two characters, including lowercase, all such variations will run fine.
 Some dialects allow variable names to be any length, like Atari BASIC, but this is not currently supported in RetroBASIC.

 The 1968 version of Dartmouth BASIC introduced string variables.
 To indicate it held a string, the dollar sign, \$, was added to the end of the name.
-Because the \$ is part of the name and most dialects only allow for two characters in the name, it is common to have the limitation that string variables can only have single-character names.
+Because the \$ is part of the name, and most dialects only allow for two characters in the name, it is fairly common to have the limitation that string variables can only have single-character names.

 There is also a subtlety to note here; as the \$ is part of the variable name, A and A\$ are two different variables, and both can be used independently in a program.
 Most subsequent versions of BASIC followed this rule.
 Tymshare SUPER BASIC was an exception, allowing strings or numbers to be assigned to any variable and not using the \$.

 Further confusion was added by the later addition of the `DEF` statements, which allow one or more variables to be given a type without using the suffix characters.
 For instance, one can `DEFSTR A` to indicate that A is a string variable without needing the \$.
 A and A\$ will still be different variables, but both will hold strings.
 RetroBASIC supports this feature as well.